subsyncit/subsyncit/README.md

 ## Design goals, counter to the way Subversion normally works:

-* Does not maintain a working-tree (or working copy or 'checkout') on the client.
+* Does not maintain a working-tree (or 'working copy' or 'checkout') on the client.
  * there's no .svn/ folder(s).
-  * therefore there is only one version of each file on the client system.
+  * therefore there is only one version of each file on the client system, which is important for large binaries
 * No Subversion install on client (if that wasn't obvious)

 ## Working so far: